lanl-ansi/PowerModelsONM.jl/docs/src/manual/quickguide.md

 path/to/PowerModelsONM_binary -n "path/to/network.dss" -o "path/to/output.json"
 ```

-Alternatively, you may wish to use PowerModelsONM from the Julia REPL, which if you want to use custom [solvers](@ref Optimization-solvers) is advisable.
+Alternatively, you may wish to use PowerModelsONM from the Julia REPL, which if you want to use custom [Optimizers](@ref) is advisable.
 You should have your custom solvers installed in your primary Julia environment (_e.g._, v1.6), and launch the REPL with the command:

 ```bash
 julia --project=path/to/PowerModelsONM